-What a strange coincidence in August 2015 to be able to find a steel roadside structure on a sheltered bend 4 miles south of Llangynidr on Brecon Beacon National parkland cleanly struck and penetrated by 5 jacketed 9mm handgun rounds.
-What was particularly interesting was the 2 round “double tap” profile the shooter had employed top and bottom of the steel structure with a single shot in the middle.
-The “double tap ” is a kill technique widely recognised and employed in close quarter combat situations.
-Google Streetview overlap images displayed a “clean” structure in the summer of 2014.
+What a strange coincidence in August 2015 to be able to find a steel roadside structure on a sheltered bend 4 miles south of Llangynidr on Brecon Beacon National parkland, (Llangynidr Mountain), cleanly struck and penetrated by 5 jacketed 9mm handgun rounds.
+What was particularly interesting and rather disturbing was the 3 round “Mozambique Drill” profile the shooter had employed top and bottom of the steel structure.
+This technique employs a “Double Tap ” to a centre mass followed by a singe shot to the head.
+This is a kill technique widely recognised and employed in close quarter shooting combat situations.
+This had been completed with great accuracy.
+Google Streetview overlap images on the B4560 displayed a “clean” structure in the summer of 2014.